32 epic bucket list family vacation ideas

 Christmas market in Prague, family vacation

-Looking for the ultimate trip to celebrate the holidays with your family?
-Planning a European getaway to enjoy the Christmas markets is the perfect way to celebrate.
+Planning a European getaway to enjoy the Christmas markets is the perfect way to celebrate the holidays.
 The magic of Christmas really comes to life while making your way through Europe, and kids of all ages will be able to enjoy themselves.
-Think quaint towns, mulled wine, hot chocolate fairy tale towns brought to life.
+Think quaint towns, mulled wine, hot chocolate, and fairy tale towns brought to life.

 You can make the trip as short or as long as you’d like, as there are plenty of Christmas markets to visit around Europe.
 You could pick just one, or this Christmas market itinerary will send you on a two-week journey across three countries and five cities in the Czech Republic, Germany and Austria.